 This course enables significant career development and opportunities.
 Our graduates are now located in the middle-senior levels of safety management in a variety of sectors.
 In addition, many of our students have returned to contribute to the Health and Safety Programmes at UCC.

-- And have a Minimum of two years relevant work experience in a related field such as: health, engineering, HR, training, manufacturing and construction
+work experience in a related field such as health, engineering, HR, training,

 Fees and Costs

 For further information on fees and financial supports please click here.

 How Do I Apply